“Where modern microbiology substantiates ancient wisdom.”

 Susan E French, MBA, FNLP, CFNC

 A military-trained and certified instructor, Susan French (then SSG Susan Montgomery) taught helicopter power turbine engine theory and repair to maintenance officers, foreign dignitaries, and repair technicians before transitioning to civilian teaching.
-This line of instruction, in addition to the civilian helicopter and fixed-wing engine repair and testing, included math and science, dinosaurs and volcanos, and leaning on her lifelong artist abilities, every level and medium of classic art instruction imaginable.
+This line of instruction, in addition to the civilian helicopter and fixed-wing engine repair and testing, included math and science, dinosaurs and volcanos, and leaning on her lifelong artistic abilities, every level and medium of classic art instruction imaginable.
 As a result of her artwork’s 19-year gallery presence at Canyon Ranch Health and Fitness Resort in Tucson, Susan has hundreds of collectors of her drawings and paintings in 38 states and 7 countries.

 A second-generation entrepreneur, Susan used her art and business education to start a graphic design company in 1997, which evolved into a full-service marketing agency.
 Concurrently, Susan consulted businesses in various aspects of commercial real estate management, restaurant management, and general problem-solving and employee morale building.